 Published At: Tue 28 of Jul, 2020 13:28 BST -

-Network Rail has revealed the thirteen programmes, with an emphasis on electrification, which it aims to progress urgently as part of the Project Speed initiative announced by the Prime Minister on 30 June 2020.
+Thirteen programmes, with an emphasis on electrification, which Network Rail would progress urgently as part of the Project Speed initiative announced by the Prime Minister on 30 June 2020, have been revealed in the specialist rail media.
 Midland Main Line Upgrade.
 Image by Network Rail.

 Published At: Sun 07 of Apr, 2019 18:40 BST -